 Photo: BFA in Art majors in NYC

-IMPORTANT NOTICE: Online (only) scholarship applications for 2014-15 are due February 1st for undergraduates and March 31st for graduates.
+IMPORTANT NOTICE: Scholarship applications for 2015-16 are due February 1st, 2015 for Undergraduates and Graduates.

 Evelyn I. Crowell Endowed Scholarship

 This scholarship was established in 2012 by Evelyn Crowell to support and inspire students who wish to pursue an education in theatre, film or opera.
 Ms. Crowell, herself a PSU alum, worked as a professor and in the library at Portland State University for three decades before retiring in 2002.
 She continues to attend and support theatre and opera at the university and in the community at large, loving the transformational art of story-telling that occurs during a theatre production.
 This scholarship is awarded to a junior or senior and rotates annually between Theatre & Film and the opera program.

 The Kamelia Massih Outstanding Student Prize in the Arts

 The Kamelia Massih Outstanding Student Award is bestowed annually to one student for outstanding achievement in his or her discipline and for bringing recognition or innovation to the College of the Arts.